xpilot-project/docs/docs/xplane.md

 * **Toggle Notification Panel**<br/>Bind `xPilot: Toggle Notification Panel` command to show or hide the notification panel.

 * **Toggle Message Console**<br/>Bind `xPilot: Toggle Message Console` command to show or hide the text message console.
+[See the note](xplane?id=text-message-console) on Keyboard Key Bindings for limitations.

 * **Toggle TCAS Control**<br/>Bind `xPilot: Toggle TCAS Control` command to request or release TCAS control.
 If another plugin already owns the TCAS targets and doesn't release them on request, xPilot will not have control.

 ## Text Message Console

 In addition to using the xPilot Client interface to send or receive text radio messages or private messages, you can use the Text Message Console in X-Plane.
 You can open the Text Message Console through the X-Plane menu via `Plugins > xPilot > Text Message Console` or by binding a keyboard key or joystick button or switch to quickly toggle the visibility of the window.
 See the [Command Bindings](xplane?id=command-bindings) section for details.

+**<span style="color:red;">Keyboard Key Binding: If you bind a keyboard key to open and close the Text Message Console window, you will not be able to toggle the window closed because the text input box has priority to capture any text that is typed.
+Instead, you will have to manually close the window.
+If you bind a joystick button to toggle the window, it should work as expected.</span>**

 ![Text Message Console](media/TextMessageConsole.png)